Historic Cable School opens for future generations

 So did students led by Assistant Professor Marna Winter in the School of Education.
 Winter teachers a language arts and social studies methodology course, and recent classes have researched the types of furnishings and educational materials used in mid 19th century schools, even taking field trips to historical sites like Colonial Williamsburg in Virginia.

 Also present at the ceremony was Elon President Emeritus J. Earl Danieley '46.
-Danieley’s great-great grandfather Alfred Isley taught at the school in the 1850s.
-Danieley’s great-grandfather, Frank Isley, taught there, too, following the Civil War, and it was Frank Isley who later helped clear the land where Elon College would be built in 1889.
+Danieley’s great-great grandfather, Alfred Iseley, taught at the school in the 1850s.
+Danieley’s uncle, Frank Iseley, taught there, too, following the Civil War, and it was Frank Iseley who later helped clear the land where Elon College would be built in 1889.

 “This project for the past several years has been so much fun for us to behold,” Lambert said of he and his wife Laurie’s excitement about the renovation.
 “It means so much to us to see this very important piece of Alamance County history and North Carolina history preserved.”